-Out-going President Brenda Jordan swore in Shelley Layton Tracey as the chamber’s new director, who then swore in new board members Karen Vandiver, Brandon Penberthy and Taylor Robinson, along with current members Jordan, past president; Dan Chapman, vice president; Dave Shaw, secretary; Julie Pratte, treasurer; and members William Britton and Roger Bates.
+Out-going President Brenda Jordan swore in Shelley Layton Tracy as the chamber’s new director, who then swore in new board members Karen Vandiver, Brandon Penberthy and Taylor Robinson, along with current members Jordan, past president; Dan Chapman, vice president; Dave Shaw, secretary; Julie Pratte, treasurer; and members William Britton and Roger Bates.

-Following the swearing-in ceremonies, President Tracey addressed the chamber membership, saying, “What a wonderful board of directors we have this year.
+Following the swearing-in ceremonies, President Tracy addressed the chamber membership, saying, “What a wonderful board of directors we have this year.
 I do so much appreciate them and their volunteering hours and their effort that they put in to how much this chamber means to them.
 And I appreciate all of you being here today and that we can spend time together to learn about each other’s businesses and a little bit more about our community.

 “I want to talk about 2018 and a little bit about where your chamber board really wants to challenge us to be able to serve you better.
 One of the biggest questions that we have for 2018 is how we can add value to your business.
 I think we talk so much as chamber members about what can I do for my community?
 What can I do for my city and what can I do for my chamber?

 “I think that’s an important question, but I think we want to change the gears just a bit this year and ask us, as a board, what can we do to value you?
 What can we do to set your business apart?
 What can we do to be able to know that you feel that your membership is adding something of value to what you do every day?
 Your businesses are very, very important to us.”